To view our most recent Ofsted inspection report, please click here

-Within the School grounds, we currently have 8 individually registered, purpose-built houses that make up The Children’s Homes, to meet the health and social needs of children residing with us.
+Within the School grounds, we currently have 8 individual, purpose-built houses (registered as a group of homes) that make up The Children’s Homes, to meet the health and social needs of children residing with us.
 Houses have between 6-8 bedrooms, with children placed with other children of a similar age and generally of similar support needs.
 Each house is named after a significant person who played a big part in developing The Children’s Homes provision over the years, or a tribute to our local area.
 Please click here to see our current house names!

 As well as a bedroom each for the children (all have en-suite facilities), each house have communal areas such as a kitchen, lounge/dining room, utility room and an outside area/garden.
 As a result, each house has a real sense of community despite developing individual personalities and interests.
 Children are supported by staff to cook and clean together, and discuss different activities and celebrations they can host in their houses of an evening and weekend.
 Every house participate in regular evening activities and trips at the weekend, whether that be a games night or a trip to the cinema!
 Our large site means it is perfect for walking, bike riding, Go-Karting, sports and exploring safely.
 Other onsite activities include ball pool, sensory rooms, craft, cookery, music and dancing, reading, film nights, discos, snooker and computer games.
 Children can also decide together if they would like to purchase or fundraise for a new piece of furniture or ornament for everyone to enjoy!